-If you are a wood craftsman or a DIY enthusiast, you’ve probably heard about biscuit joiners.
+If you are a wood craftsman or a DIY enthusiast, you’ve probably heard about biscuit joiners such as Dewalt DW682K or Makita PJ7000.
 These tools cut the fat when it comes to joining wood and making sure the bonds last.
 If your work entails a lot of wood joining, then it’s time you consider saving time with this revolutionary tool.

 But for many guys out there, shopping for the best jointer is where the problem is.
-I can say it’s because these tools are not so popular and also, there is little information out there and that’s what we want to break.
+I can say it’s because these tools are not so popular, and also, there is little information out there.
+That’s what we want to break.

-Having used over 10 different joiners so far, I decided to write this review of the top 5 best biscuit joiners.
-I know you are wondering what I was doing with these plate joiners; I run woodshop in Florida so one jointer is not enough for the business.
-What I do, I try to get a different model every time I need a new one.
+Having used over 10 different joiners so far, I decided to write this review of the top 3 best biscuit joiners.
+I know you are wondering what I was doing with these plate joiners; I run a woodshop in Florida, so one jointer is not enough for the business.
+That’s why I try to get a different model every time I need a new one.

 So, without further ado, let’s get down to business.